peidevs/Resources/doc/Onboard_for_organizers.md

 ### Summary

-An overview for new elders/organizers.
+Hello!
+Thanks for joining us!
+Here's an overview for new elders/organizers.

 * Slack
     - `#elders` is the main channel, and probably the only locked channel.